-3. Schedule time buffers & self-care in your planner.
+3. Schedule time buffers and self-care in your planner.

 Leave a little room each day so you can add or adjust items in your schedule.
 And be sure to block off time each day for some productivity-boosting self-care like a walk outside, talk with a friend or colleague, a little deep breathing, etc.

 Monthly Planning Tips

 1. Use your Monthly Planner for budgeting.

-The monthly spreads and note pages are ideal for setting monthly financial goals, tracking bills, saving & spending and more.
+The monthly spreads and note pages are ideal for setting monthly financial goals, tracking bills, saving and spending, and more.

 2. Use your Monthly Planner for work projects.

-Monthly planners are great for planning work projects, calendaring deadlines, meetings & team schedules, setting professional goals & logging wins.
+Monthly planners are great for planning work projects, calendaring deadlines, meetings and team schedules, setting professional goals, and logging wins.